Edward Via College of Osteopathic Medicine

 The mission of the Edward Via College of Osteopathic Medicine (VCOM) is to Prepare globally minded, community-focused physicians to meet the needs of rural and medically underserved populations and promote research to improve human health.
 VCOM faculty staff and students VALUE: professionalism, integrity, duty, compassion, altruism, knowledge, and critical thinking.

-VCOM is a fully-accredited osteopathic college with three campuses, one in Blacksburg, VA; one in Spartanburg, SC; and one in Auburn, AL. VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations and the VCOM Virginia campus is committed to Southwest Virginia and to surrounding Appalachian states, although VCOM interviews student committed to service and working with patients from medically underserved populations from other states.
+VCOM is a fully-accredited osteopathic college with four campuses, one in Spartanburg, SC; Auburn, AL; Monroe, LA; and Blacksburg, VA.
+VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations.
+The VCOM Virginia campus is committed to Southwest Virginia and to surrounding Appalachian states.
+VCOM interviews students committed to service and working with patients from medically underserved populations from other states.

 Blacksburg, Virginia; College town; Virginia Tech